hatellezp/Key_detection/README.md

 * crop: keys will be cropped before mix with a percentange between (5%, (100*crop)%)
 * number_keys: there will be between (1, number_keys) in each result image
+* configuration: path to were the definition of how to build the network lives

 ### Train